 Most French majors choose to major in a second field as well.
 They report that their competency in French has brought them both personal and professional benefits and that it often has set them apart from other candidates in that crucial interview for their first job after graduation.

-Recent French majors are currently working as attorneys, market analysts, accountants, art directors, IT specialists and international student advisors.
-One is even teaching English in Japan!
-French majors have also pursued graduate degrees in fields such as Comparative Literature, Law, International Development, Business, and Computer Science at major universities including Yale, George Washington and the Graduate Institute of International and Development Studies in Geneva, Switzerland as well as at regional institutions in Missouri and Arkansas.
+Recent French majors are currently working as attorneys, market analysts, accountants, art directors, IT specialists, teachers and international student advisors.
+French majors have also pursued or are completing graduate degrees in fields such as Public Administration, Foreign Policy, Comparative Literature, Law, International Development, Business, and Computer Science at major universities including Yale, George Washington and the Graduate Institute of International and Development Studies in Geneva, Switzerland as well as at regional institutions in Missouri and Arkansas.

 Name: Ingrid Ilinca